-And that’s why you need to understand all six scale constraints…
+And that’s why you need to understand all eight scale constraints…

 I had to learn this lesson the hard way, and it nearly bankrupted my first company.

-Obviously, I don’t want that to happen to you, so let’s dig into all six scale constraints.
+Obviously, I don’t want that to happen to you, so let’s dig into all eight scale constraints.
 They are:

-- Not having the right PEOPLE on the team, or having the right people in the wrong roles
+- Not having the right people on the TEAM

 Now, let’s look at each of these “Scale Factors” and consider how our “playbooks” for each must change and adapt as we scale.